MarkMacGowan/MarkMacGowan/README.md

 Can't collaborate on anything at the moment (Too Much College work, so little time..).
 I might progress onto a masters degree at some point, maybe even a phd.

-My current focus of interest is 3d modelling and video game design, its been two years since my first and only game and it was a good first effort.
+My current area of interest is 3d modelling and video game design, its been three years since my first and only game and it was a good first effort.

 If you want to contact me for whatever reason,
 I can be found at: